How to Deal with Dissociation

 The disorder aspect comes in when a person is experiencing this sensation without any presence of actual danger.
 In this case, you may benefit from exploring your trauma treatment with a trained professional.

-The brain of a person with this type of disorder simply refuses to recall information that it deems harmful.
+The brain of a person with this type of disorder refuses to recall information that it deems harmful.
 While refusing to think about painful events may produce more comfort in the immediate, it also prevents a person from properly processing and moving past the trauma.

 Other Sources of Dissociation